 We largely covered strategic areas of recruitment so far; accessing the right candidates and laying the groundwork for a great hire.
 But how do you proceed after the sourcing period in actually assessing and hiring the best candidate for a position?
 A mistake to avoid is having no method in properly assessing your sourced candidates.
 Unfortunately a lot of companies (recruitment companies included) still rely on the same method of assessing candidates that they have relied on for decades: gut feeling.
 Relying on gut feeling might feel right, but research shows that too often, decisions based on feeling alone lead to the wrong hire.
 Since decisions made without a method are mainly based on first impressions, confirmation- and similarity bias (or even discriminatory prejudice), they are quite unreliable.
 It does not mean that one cannot be satisfied with previous hires.
 You might get lucky when relying on gut feeling, but do you really want to rely on luck when it comes to business decisions?

 Ideally you should implement a proven method when assessing candidates.
 We believe that data-driven recruitment is the surest way to quite literally calculate the perfect fit.
 The methodology of First Engineers boils down to numbers, which removes subjectivity and bias.
 By using ability and personality tests, we are able to gather reliable data that ensures a perfect fit between candidate, position and company.
 The language of data is arguably 100% objective and does not leave much open to interpretation.
 It provides us with the right vocabulary for effective decision making.
 Since our recruitment process and the science behind it is quite multiplex, we created an e-book explaining our methodology.
 It will give you better insight into data-driven recruitment and potentially even help you articulate your own assessment method.
+If you are wanting to dive even deeper into the topic of assessment, check out our e-book Talent Assessment 101.

 Successful recruitment is work, but putting that work into recruitment will reward you with great hires and an increase in your retention rate.
 If you need further help with your recruitment efforts or would like to outsource them, you can always start a conversation with us or alternatively download our free Ultimate Guide.